Strain-Tuned Magnetic Frustration in a Square Lattice $J_1$-$J_2$ Material

-\textbf{\textit{Ab initio} calculations.} Electronic structure calculations were performed with the density functional theory in the local density approximation using a full-potential linearized muffin-tin orbital code~\cite{fplmto}, after the structures were optimized with Wien2k~\cite{wien2k2020} and the PBE functional.
+\textbf{\textit{Ab initio} calculations.} Electronic structure calculations were performed with density functional theory in the local density approximation using a full-potential linearized muffin-tin orbital (FPLMTO) code~\cite{fplmto}, after the structures were optimized with WIEN2k~\cite{wien2k2020} using the PBE functional.
 We mimicked the influence of the substrates by simulating bulk La$_2$NiO$_4$ using the experimental lattice constants of the thin films.
 The reference calculation for the bulk uses lattice constants from Ref.~\onlinecite{Petsch2023}.
-All calculations assume the space group I4/mmm.
-The internal atomic positions were relaxed until the forces were below 1mRy per Bohr radius.
-The tight-binding hopping and crystal field parameters have been extracted from a projection onto maximally localized Wannier orbitals~\cite{RevModPhys.84.1419,miyake:085122} of Ni $3d_{x^2-y^2}$ and $3d_{z^2}$ character.
-Matrix elements of the--static ($\omega=0$) and local screened Coulomb interaction (Hubbard $U$ and Hund's $J_H$) have been estimated from calculations in the constrained random phase approximation (cRPA)~\cite{PhysRevB.70.195104} for entangled band-structures~\cite{miyake:155134} in the Wannier basis~\cite{miyake:085122} using $6\times6\times6$ reducible momentum-points in the Brillouin zone. \\[2mm]
+All calculations assume the space group I4/mmm and are paramagnetic.
+The resulting band-structures are displayed in Fig.~S5, Supplementary Note~6.
+The FPLMTO calculations were converged using $12^3$ reducible $k$-points and include local orbitals for the Ni-3p and La-5p states.
+The internal atomic positions were relaxed with WIEN2k using $6^3$ reducible $k$-points, a cutoff parameter $\hbox{RMTKMAX}=7$ and partial waves inside the atomic spheres up to $l=5$, until the forces were below 1mRy per Bohr radius (for details of the relaxed structures, see Supplementary Note~7, Table~S2).
+The tight-binding hopping and crystal-field parameters have been extracted from a projection onto maximally localized Wannier orbitals~\cite{RevModPhys.84.1419,miyake:085122} of Ni $3d_{x^2-y^2}$ and $3d_{z^2}$ character.
+Matrix elements of the static ($\omega=0$) and local screened Coulomb interaction (Hubbard $U$ and Hund's $J_H$) have been estimated from calculations in the constrained random phase approximation (cRPA)~\cite{PhysRevB.70.195104} for entangled band-structures~\cite{miyake:155134} in the Wannier basis~\cite{miyake:085122} using $6\times6\times6$ reducible momentum-points in the Brillouin zone.
+For the two-particle product basis, states are kept up to an angular cutoff of $l=4$ and down to an overlap eigenvalue of $10^{-4}$. \\[2mm]